clojure/clojure-clr/docs/Preparing-a-release.md

 * Modify Clojure\Clojure\Bootstrap\version.properties to desired release version
-* Set the version info in Clojure\CurrentVersion.props
+* Set the version info in Clojure\CurrentVersion.props ** Please note that you should lowercase letters only in the pre-release designation in order to avoid problems on non-Windows systems, i.e., beta1 instead of Beta1, rc1 instead of RC1.
 * Build and test.
 From the Clojure directory with X in {net461, netcoreapp3.1, net5.0} (Configuration will default to Debug.
 Substitute in names accordingly if that is case.)
 ** Clojure>  msbuild build.proj -t:Test -p:TestTargetFramework=X -p:Configuration=Release
 ** Clojure>  msbuild build.proj -t:TestGen -p:TestTargetFramework=X -p:Configuration=Release